noshitsherlock/UmbracoNodeApi/README.md

 `http://localhost:64826/umbraco/api/nodeapi/getnodebyurl?url=/`

-The database is included, if you wan't to log in to umbraco use the following credentials.
+The database is included so if you wan't to log in to umbraco use the following credentials.

 Username: admin@example.com
 Password: umbraco